nmsr1196/Multi_Pass_Version2/README.md

 - Stemma Speaker (https://www.adafruit.com/product/3885)

-- 7 Jewel Neopixel (https://www.adafruit.com/product/2859 )  This goes into the lense disc hole
+- 7 Jewel Neopixel (https://www.adafruit.com/product/2859 )  This goes into the lens disc hole

 - Mini On/Off button (https://www.adafruit.com/product/3870) Power button.
 If you choose to use a different button, hot glue is your friend, or 3D print some to